TobyBoyne/fourier-animation/README.md

 # fourier-animation
 Recreates a hand-drawn image by calculating its complex Fourier Series representation.
+Examples can be found in the `images` folder.

 ## Usage
 Run the `main.py` file, and draw the image in the figure that opens.
 Once the image has been drawn, close the figure.
 The next figure shows a comparison between the Fourier approximations, and the hand drawn image.
 Close this figure to create the drawing animation.